 Sl.
-No Project Phase /Activity Potential Impacts Parameter to be monitored/indicator Monitoring frequency Responsibility 6.2 Occupational health and safety Measures adopted to control fly rock, safety measures adopted for transport and storage of explosives, use of protective equipment, measures adopted for access restriction at blasting site Weekly during blasting work JUSNL Subdivision/Division/Circle Office/ JPSIP PIU 7 Health, Hygiene, Safety and Security of Workers in Labour Camp Labour camp related EHS and Hygiene Issues Condition of labour camp, awareness of workers, complainant register Every 15 days JUSNL Subdivision/Division/Circle Office/ JPSIP PIU 7.1 Conflict with local population due to disturbance on religious/cultural site Any registered community grievance regarding the disturbance of cremation ground and pond located outside the site boundary.
-Every Month JUSNL Subdivision/Division/Circle Office/ JPSIP PIU Operation and Maintenance 8 Drainage of storm water Water/Soil Pollution Availability of internal and peripheral site drainage channel, sedimentation tank and oil-water separator at outfall of peripheral site drainage channel Every Month JUSNL Subdivision/Division/Circle Office/ JPSIP PIU 9 Handling and disposal of waste Water/Soil Pollution Municipal disposal arrangement for GSS, Availability of composting pit Availability of authorization letter, Annual return (Form 4) Annually JUSNL Division/Circle/ JPSIP PIU 10 Storage and handling of SF6 Emission of most potent GHG causing climate change Leakage and gas density/level Monthly JUSNL Division/Circle/ JPSIP PIU 11 Occupational health and safety of staff Injury/ mortality to staff during O&M work Accident-Incident register Monthly JUSNL Division/Circle/ Head Office 11.1 Document pertaining to training/awareness programs and mock drills/awareness level of staff engaged in O&M work of substation Monthly JUSNL Division/Circle/ JPSIP PIU

-Sl.
-No Project Phase /Activity Potential Impacts Parameter to be monitored/indicator Monitoring frequency Responsibility 11.2 Injury/ mortality from emergency situation Accident-Incident list Monthly JUSNL Division/Circle Office/ JUSNL PIU 12 Community health and safety Injury/ mortality to public Accident-Incident list Monthly JUSNL Division/Circle/ Head Office
+No. Project Phase /Activity Potential Impacts Parameter to be monitored/indicator Monitoring frequency Responsibility 9 Handling and disposal of waste Degradation of habitats Awareness of workers Every Month JUSNL Subdivision/Division/Circle Office/ JPSIP PIU Operation and Maintenance 10 Drainage of storm water Water/Soil Pollution Availability of internal and peripheral site drainage channel, sedimentation tank and oil-water separator at outfall of peripheral site drainage channel Every Month JUSNL Subdivision/Division/Circle Office/ JPSIP PIU 11.1.i Handling and disposal of Municipal solid waste Water/Soil Pollution Municipal disposal arrangement for GSS, Availability of composting pit JUSNL Division/Circle/ JPSIP PIU 11.1.2 Handling and disposal of Hazardous waste Availability of authorization letter, Annual return (Form 4) Annually JUSNL Division/Circle/ JPSIP PIU 12 Storage and handling of SF6 Emission of most potent GHG causing climate change Leakage and gas density/level Monthly JUSNL Division/Circle/ JPSIP PIU 13.1.i Occupational health and safety of staff Injury/ mortality to staff during O&M work Accident-Incident register Monthly JUSNL Division/Circle/ Head Office 13.1.ii Document pertaining to training/awareness programs and mock drills/awareness level of staff engaged in O&M work of substation Monthly JUSNL Division/Circle/ JPSIP PIU 13.2 Injury/ mortality from emergency situation Accident-Incident list Monthly JUSNL Division/Circle Office/ JUSNL PIU 14 Community health and safety Injury/ mortality to public Accident-Incident list Monthly JUSNL Division/Circle/ Head Office

 For the implementation of the Jharkhand Power System Improvement Project JUSNL has developed a Project Implementation Unit (JPSIP PIU).
 The JPSIP PIU is located at the JUSNL headquarters in Ranchi and is headed by the Chief Engineer (Transmission, World Bank Funded Projects).
+Presently it includes four other members.
 The JPSIP PIU would also be responsible for driving the implementation of the E&S safeguards in JPSIP.

 At the field level the Divisional/ Circle offices of JUSNL, who would be responsible for implementing the technical aspects of the JPSIP; he would also be responsible for the implementation of the E&S safeguards.
 The Junior Engineer of the respective division of JUSNL responsible for overseeing the project would also be responsible for overseeing that the provisions of the ESMP is being implemented by the Contractor.
-The Chief Engineer cum GM of the Jamshedpur Zone however has the ultimate responsibility of ensuring that the project is implemented successfully and also ensuring the project's desired environmental and social outcomes are attained.
+The Chief Engineer cum GM of the Ranchi Zone however has the ultimate responsibility of ensuring that the project is implemented successfully and also ensuring the project's desired environmental and social outcomes are attained.
 In addition the Environmental Officer and the Social Officer at the Project Implementation Unit of JPSIP would also undertake periodic site visits to oversee the operations and suggest corrective actions in case it is warranted.